This blog post has originally been posted on September 25th, 2018 by Naomi Rose and has been updated by Rafaela Sant'ana.

 After being prompted to configure some initial settings, you should see something like this:

-Install the CrateDB Driver
+Installing the PostgreSQL-JDBC Driver

 Now, select the Database tab from the left-hand side.
 You should see a side-panel open up, like this: